Seeed-Studio/ModelAssistant/docs/deploy/grove/mask_detection.md

 The mask detection feature is based on the FOMO model, in this step you need a FOMO model weight with the suffix `.pth`, you have two ways to get the model weight.

-- Download the pre-trained model from our [Model Zoo](https://github.com/Seeed-Studio/edgelab-model-zoo).
+- Download the pre-trained model from our [Model Zoo](https://github.com/Seeed-Studio/sscma-model-zoo).

-- Refer to [Training - FOMO Models](../../tutorials/training/fomo.md) to train the FOMO model and get the model weights using PyTorch and EdgeLab by yourself.
+- Refer to [Training - FOMO Models](../../tutorials/training/fomo.md) to train the FOMO model and get the model weights using PyTorch and [SenseCraft Model Assistant](https://github.com/Seeed-Studio/SSCMA)  by yourself.

 ## Export Model

 Since the trained model is not suitable for running directly on edge computing devices, we need to export it to a TFLite format with a `.tflite` suffix, and you have two ways to get the exported model (with model weights contained).

-- Download the exported TFLite model from our [Model Zoo](https://github.com/Seeed-Studio/edgelab-model-zoo).
+- Download the exported TFLite model from our [Model Zoo](https://github.com/Seeed-Studio/sscma-model-zoo).

 - Refer to [Export - PyTorch to TFLite](../../tutorials/export/pytorch_2_tflite.md) to convert the FOMO model from PyTorch format to TFLite format by yourself.